 Endometritis is an inflammation or irritation of the lining of the uterus (the endometrium).
 It is not the same as endometriosis.

-Endometritis is caused by infections such as chlamydia, gonorrhea, tuberculosis, or mixtures of normal vaginal bacteria.
-Endometritis is more likely to occur after miscarriage or childbirth, especially after a long labor or c-section.
+Endometritis is caused by an infection in the uterus.
+It can be due to chlamydia, gonorrhea, tuberculosis, or a mix of normal vaginal bacteria.
+It is more likely to occur after miscarriage or childbirth.
+It is also more common after a long labor or C-section.

-- Lower abdominal or pelvic pain (uterine pain)
+- Pain in lower abdomen or pelvic region (uterine pain)

 Exams and Tests

 The following tests may be performed:

 - Cultures from the cervix for chlamydia, gonorrhea, and other organisms

 - Endometrial biopsy

 - Wet prep (microscopic exam of any discharge)

 You will need to take antibiotics to treat the infection and prevent complications.
 Finish all your medicine if you have been given antibiotics after a pelvic procedure.
 Also, go to all follow-up visits with your health care provider.

 You may need to be treated in the hospital if your symptoms are severe or occur after childbirth.